morrownr/8821au-20210708/README.md

 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)
 - AP mode DFS channel control

+### A FAQ is available at the end of this document.

 ### Compatible CPUs